hemayet-nirjhoy/Algorithms/README.md

 # algorithms
-There are few algorithms will be placed here those were implemented by me throughout the bachelor.
+There are few algorithms will be placed here those were implemented by me throughout my bachelor.